kevbuh/froog/README.md

 Here are some basic guidelines for contributing:

+* Reduce code
+* Increase speed
+* Add features
+* In that order

-Bug fixes are the best and always welcome.
+Bug fixes are the best and always welcome
-Conceptual cleanups are great!
+Conceptual cleanups are great
-All features must include <a href="https://github.com/kevbuh/frog/tree/main/tests">tests</a>.
+All features must include <a href="https://github.com/kevbuh/frog/tree/main/tests">tests</a>